By Ed Malaker

-In this article, we’ll examine a DiMarzio EJ Custom wiring diagram to help you get this great-sounding humbucker installed into your guitar.
+In this article, we’ll take a look at a DiMarzio EJ Custom wiring diagram, to help you get this great-sounding humbucker installed into your guitar.
 This pickup is designed to the exact specifications of well-known guitar virtuoso Eric Johnson.
 The EJ Custom is said to have a bright tone with a lot of presence, but it doesn’t become brittle or harsh even when playing high-pitched solos.
 It also doesn’t become muddy, no matter how much overdrive you add.
 It uses an Alnico 5 magnet and is available in several colors.

 Tools and Materials

 You will not need a lot of tools to install your DiMarzio EJ Custom.
 A soldering iron, a small amount of solder, electrical tape, and a screwdriver should be all you need to complete the project.

 All pickups have a wiring code.
 Humbuckers have four colored wires and one bare wire, but to install a pickup, we only use a Hot wire and a Ground wire.
 The wiring code tells us how to find them.
 You can figure out the wiring code using a voltmeter, but since we are using a DiMarzio EJ Custom, we already know the wiring code is as follows: